JaVanGri/SAMPY/README.md

 ## How to use it?
-To use SAMPI, follow these steps:
+To use SAMPY, follow these steps:

 1. **Install the dependencies**:
    - Ensure you have Conda installed on your system.